nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 ## 🤬 ABUSE - ZERO TOLERANCE 🤬

-**NOTE:** This module has been overhauled and remains in functional beta.
+**NOTE:** This module has been overhauled and remains in functionally-OK beta.

 Your support is welcomed per the spirit of FOSS (Free Open-source Software)!